Diego63212/ForceSurvival/README.md

     - 0 = Force survival mode **OFF** for all maps
     - -1 = Don't force anything (default)

+# CVars
+`as_command forcesurvival.lives 3` number of lives for semisurvival mode (all dead at the same time).

 # Installation
 1. Download the latest [release](https://github.com/wootguy/ForceSurvival/releases) and extract to `svencoop_addon`
 1. Add this to `default_plugins.txt`